Net Worth

 Early Life

-However, Obama spent a year of his childhood in Washington State.
+Barack Obama grew up in Honolulu, Hawaii, but spent a year of his childhood in Washington State.
 In 1964, his parents divorced, and his father moved to Kenya.
 By 1965, his mother had remarried, and they had relocated to Indonesia for four years.
 In 1971, Obama returned to Honolulu to live with his maternal grandparents, where he attended and graduated from Punahou School in 1979.

 Over the years, he has discussed at length and reflected on how he managed the social perceptions related to his multicultural heritage.
 His educational pursuits after high school involved some moving around.
 By 1981, he had completed his freshman and sophomore years at Occidental College in Los Angeles.